mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *dogs are not our whole life, but they make our lives whole.*
+> *my ideas usually come not at my desk writing but in the midst of living.*

 </div>
 <!-- quote-end -->